apisnetworks/apiscp-bootstrapper/README.md

 # After Bootstrapper completes - it will take 5-30 minutes to do so
 ```

-`populate_filesystem_template` must be enabled to update any packages that have been added/removed in apnscp.
-Once everything is done, access [apnscp's interface](https://hq.apnscp.com/apnscp-pre-alpha-technical-release/#loggingintoapnscp) to get started.
+`populate_filesystem_template` must be enabled to update any packages that have been added/removed in ApisCP.
+Once everything is done, access [ApisCP's interface](https://hq.apiscp.com/apnscp-pre-alpha-technical-release/#loggingintoapnscp) to get started.

 ## Provider stats

 Bootstrapping should complete within 90 minutes on a single core VPS.
 Under 60 minutes is impressive.
-These are stats taken from [Bootstrapper](https://github.com/apisnetworks/apnscp-playbooks) initial runs as bundled with part of [apnscp](https://apisnetworks.com).
+These are stats taken from [Bootstrapper](https://github.com/apisnetworks/apiscp-playbooks) initial runs as bundled with part of [ApisCP](https://apisnetworks.com).
 Note that as with shared hosting, or any shared resource, performance is adversely affected by oversubscription and noisy neighbors.
 Newer hypervisors show better benchmark numbers whereas older hypervisors show lower performance figures.

 *Updated July 30, 2022*